Why The 'In Your 20s' Trend is Such a Hit Among Millennial Women

 I've been loving the "in your 20s" trend that's been all over TikTok recently.
 If you haven't come across it, here's the gist: Creators are partaking in the trend by shooting video clips and adding text along the lines of "in your 20s, a friend will set you up on a blind date.
 It's very important that you go on that date".
 Or "In your 20s, you will be offered a job that terrifies you.
 It's very important that you take that job".

 The thing about this trend is that it allows us to look back on our lives and reflect on the moments that made us who we are.
 For some people, the focus is on relationships (think: "In your 20s, you will date a guy who makes you feel small.
 It's very important that you leave him").
-For others, it's on career ("In your 20s, everyone will tell you to give up on your dream of becoming a novelist.
+For others, it's on career (think something along the lines of: "In your 20s, everyone will tell you to give up on your dream of becoming a novelist.
 It's very important you don't listen to them").

-Listen, I'm a millennial, as are most people who are partaking in this trend — and as we all know, millennials are obsessed with nostalgia, which is probably why this reflective look back at our lives is such a hit with the women over 30.
+My love for this trend makes total sense.
+I'm a millennial woman, as are most people who are partaking in it — and as we all know, millennials are obsessed with nostalgia.
+That's probably why this reflective look back is such a hit with the women over 30.

 We millennial women don’t have a roadmap — but we’re writing a whole new set of rules and documenting them online as we go.
 And this trend allows us to reflect on the choices we've made and how they're affected our lives.